panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 --- abstract

-At the first meeting of the Path Aware Networking Research Group, the research group agreed to catalog and analyze past efforts to develop and deploy  Path Aware technologies, most of which were unsuccessful, in order to extract insights and lessons for path-aware networking researchers.
+At the first meeting of the Path Aware Networking Research Group, the research group agreed to catalog and analyze past efforts to develop and deploy  Path Aware techniques, most of which were unsuccessful or at most partially successful, in order to extract insights and lessons for path-aware networking researchers.

 This document contains that catalog and analysis.

 --- middle
 # Introduction

-At the first meeting of the Path Aware Networking Research Group {{PANRG}}, at IETF 99 {{PANRG-99}}, Oliver Bonaventure led a discussion of "A Decade of Path Awareness" {{PATH-Decade}}, on attempts, which were mostly unsuccessful for a variety of reasons, to exploit Path Aware technologies and achieve a variety of goals over the past decade.
-At the end of this discussion, two things were abundantly clear.
+At the first meeting of the Path Aware Networking Research Group {{PANRG}}, at IETF 99 {{PANRG-99}}, Oliver Bonaventure led a discussion of "A Decade of Path Awareness" {{PATH-Decade}}, on attempts, which were mostly unsuccessful for a variety of reasons, to exploit Path Aware techniques and achieve a variety of goals over the past decade.
+At the end of that discussion, two things were abundantly clear.

-- The Internet community has accumulated considerable experience with many Path Aware technologies over a long period of time, and
+- The Internet community has accumulated considerable experience with many Path Aware techniques over a long period of time, and

-- Although some Path Aware technologies have been successfully deployed (for example, Differentiated Services, or DiffServ {{RFC2475}}), most of these technologies haven't seen widespread adoption.
-The reasons for non-adoption are many, and are worthy of study.
+- Although some path aware techniques have been deployed (for example, Differentiated Services, or DiffServ {{RFC2475}}), most of these techniques haven't seen widespread adoption and deplyment.
+Even "successful" techniques like DiffServ can face obstacles that prevents wider usage.
+The reasons for non-adoption and limited adoption and deployment are many, and are worthy of study.

 The meta-lessons from that experience were

-- Path Aware Networking has been more Research than Engineering, so establishing an IRTF Research Group for Path Aware Networking is the right thing to do {{RFC7418}}.
+- Path aware networking has been more Research than Engineering, so establishing an IRTF Research Group for Path Aware Networking is the right thing to do {{RFC7418}}.

 - Analyzing a catalog of past experience to learn the reasons for non-adoption would be a great first step for the Research Group.

 Allison Mankin, as IRTF Chair, officially chartered the Path Aware Networking Research Group in July, 2018.

-This document contains the analysis performed by that research group (see {{LessonsLearned}}), based on that catalog (see {{Contributions}}).
+This document contains the analysis performed by that research group ({{LessonsLearned}}), based on that catalog ({{Contributions}}).

 ## Purpose of This Document

-This Informational document discusses protocol mechanisms considered, and in some cases standardized, by the Internet Engineering Task Force, and considers Lessons Learned from those mechanisms.
+This Informational document discusses protocol mechanisms considered, and in some cases standardized, by the Internet Engineering Task Force (IETF), and considers Lessons Learned from those mechanisms.
 The intention is to inform the work of protocol designers, whether in the IRTF, the IETF, or elsewhere in the Internet ecosystem.

 As an Informational document published in the IRTF stream, this document has no authority beyond the quality of the analysis it contains.

-## A Note About Path Awareness
+## What Does "Path Awareness" Mean in this Document?

+A word about "Path Awareness" is in order.

 The Internet architecture assumes a division between the end-to-end functionality of the transport layer and the properties of the path elements between the endpoints.
-For several decades, various communities have proposed technologies for endpoint transport layers that rely on changing the behavior of path elements along paths, or rely on determining the properties of path elements along paths and adjust their own behavior based on that understanding.
+For several decades, various communities have proposed techniques for endpoint transport layers that rely on changing the behavior of path elements along paths, or rely on determining the properties of path elements along paths and adjust their own behavior based on that understanding.

 Examples of both of these strategies are included in this document.
 More recent proposals have tended toward determining path element behavior and adjusting endpoint behavior.

-## A Note About Path-Aware Technologies Included In This Document
+## A Note About Path-Aware Techniques Included In This Document

-This document does not catalog every technology about Path Aware Networking that was not implemented and deployed.
-Instead, we include enough technologies to provide background for the lessons included in {{LessonsLearned}} to guide researchers and protocol engineers in their work.
+This document does not catalog every proposed path aware networking technique that was not adopted and deployed.
+Instead, we limited our focus to technologies that passed through the IETF community, and still identified enough techniques to provide background for the lessons included in {{LessonsLearned}} to inform researchers and protocol engineers in their work.

-No shame is intended for the technologies included in this document.
-As shown in {{LessonsLearned}}, the quality of specific technologies had little to do with whether they were deployed or not.
-Based on the technologies cataloged in this document, it is likely that when these technologies were put forward, the proponents were trying to engineer something that could not be engineered without first carrying out research.
+No shame is intended for the techniques included in this document.
+As shown in {{LessonsLearned}}, the quality of specific techniques had little to do with whether they were deployed or not.
+Based on the techniques cataloged in this document, it is likely that when these techniques were put forward, the proponents were trying to engineer something that could not be engineered without first carrying out research.
 Actual shame would be failing to learn from experience, and failing to share that experience with other networking researchers and engineers.

 ## Venue for Discussion of this Document